We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Metene Infrared Forehead and Ear

-Key features: Makers of the Metene infrared forehead and ear thermometer claim the device has been through thousands of clinical tests for the best accuracy — within a half degree within just 1 second.
+Key features: Makers of this Metene thermometer claim the device has been through thousands of clinical tests for the best accuracy — within a half degree in just 1 second.
 It’s also designed to be used without making contact with your baby, which means you can read temperature during sleep without waking your little one.

 Considerations: While recent studies show that infrared thermometers may be a good option, rectal is still the gold standard for babies — particularly newborns.
 You may want to have a backup rectal method when using this thermometer with younger children.